Physical Address

 This result may seem convincing, as we’ve supposedly shown that n was double some other integer.
 However, after noting that n2 = 2k (invoking the definition of an even integer), we asserted that n = 2ℓ for some integer ℓ.

 But that’s what we’re trying to show in the first place!
 We assumed that n was even, and hence arrived at the conclusion that… n was even.
-Well of course if we assume that n is even, then we conclude that n is even.
+Obviously, if we assume that n is even, then we conclude that n is even.

 After we assumed n was even, we did a little bit of algebraic work to show that k = 2ℓ2.
 However, this result is meaningless because it relies on us making an assumption about n that we haven’t logically justified.